nuxencs/seasonpackarr/docs/exec-plans/active/2026-07-04-parse-owns-import.md

 - 2026-08-08: hardlink creation is idempotent only when the existing target is the same inode as the source.
 This lets a failed client import be retried without accepting an unrelated file at the target path.
+- 2026-08-08: torrent identity carries both the legacy SHA-1 identifier and the BEP 52 SHA-256 identifier. qBittorrent uses SHA-256 for pure v2 torrents and SHA-1 for v1 or hybrid torrents.
+Transmission uses its SHA-1 `hashString`.

 ## verification notes